wessberg/cjstoesm/README.md

 - Tree-shaking friendly
 - Clean, idiomatic output
 - Automatic and configurable addition of file extensions to module specifiers
-- Automatic and configurable addition of import assertions to relevant import declarations
+- Automatic and configurable addition of import attributes to relevant import declarations
 - No wrappers
 - Low-level implementation that can be used as the foundation for other tools such as Loaders, Plugins, CLIs, and Linters.
 - CLI integration, enabling you to convert a project from CJS to ESM from the command line.